fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 {% embed_all standard-charts-zoom-line-charts-crossline-example-2.js %}

-## Create a Zoom line Dual Y-axis Chart
+## Create a Zoom Line Dual Y-axis Chart

 The FusionCharts Suite XT **zoom line dual y-axis** chart, like the zoom line chart, is used to analyze data at macroscopic and microscopic levels.
 With the dual y-axis, this chart can be used to plot data that belongs to datasets having different numeric units on the same chart—an advantage over using the conventional zoom-line chart.

-Another advantage of using the zoom line dual y-axis chart is when you want to compare two datasets where the values of one dataset are spread over a smaller interval, while the values of another have large intervals between them.
+Another advantage of using the zoom line dual y-axis chart is for comparing two datasets with different value intervals effectively.
 In this case, if the zoom-line chart was used, the dataset with the smaller interval will be plotted as a straight line.

 To create a zoom line dual y-axis chart, set the `type` attribute to `zoomlinedy`.